 Skills

 Our strong digital ecosystem is enhanced by our five universities and their world-leading research excellence in computer science and informatics.
-There are 67,000 Science Technology Engineering and Mathematics (STEM) students in the region and we have the highest number of computer sciences students in England.
+There are 54,000 Science Technology Engineering and Mathematics (STEM) students in the region.

-Durham University is ranked sixth in the world for space science, and has been a key contributor to the intellectual pool, along with other universities in the region.
+Durham University is one of the highest ranked universities globally for space science; joint first in the UK and second in Europe, and has been a key contributor to the intellectual pool, along with other universities in the region.

 Our universities also deliver highly prestigious training and research programmes – such as the Centre for Doctoral Training in Geospatial Systems and the Centre for Doctoral Training in Fusion Science at Durham University and the Centre for Doctoral Training in Cloud Computing for Big Data at Newcastle University– that give companies access to the highest calibre of graduates.
 Our universities have huge strengths when it comes to space research.